Big Read: Coronavirus vs the incredible human immune system

 Le Gros, part of a burgeoning effort in New Zealand to create a vaccine here, said the key would be to find a solution that the entire population could safely use.

-It was the inherent risks that came with vaccines – such as the potential to dangerously trigger allergies, or prove ineffective in certain groups – that largely explained why they took years to produce and roll out.
+It's the inherent risks that come with vaccines – such as the potential to dangerously trigger allergies, or prove ineffective in certain groups – that largely explain why they take years to produce and roll out.

 "We also need to be aware that there is a lot of hype about out there, with biotech companies saying we've found something amazing that can do this or that.
 Really, we just need a good old-fashioned simple vaccine to deal with this virus."

-In the shorter term, researchers here and around the world were turning to anti-viral drugs as possible treatments for sick Covid-19 patients.
+In the short term, researchers here and around the world are turning to anti-viral drugs as possible treatments for sick Covid-19 patients.

 "Anti-virals may offer some help for those people who are seriously infected, or perhaps give immuno-suppressed people a better chance against the virus until a vaccine comes along."

-These drugs fell into three main groups: polymerase inhibitors, protease inhibitors and others.
+These drugs fall into three main groups: polymerase inhibitors, protease inhibitors and others.

-Polymerase inhibitors worked by blocking the enzyme that allowed the virus to replicate its nucleic acid coding strand, while protease inhibitors - commonly used against HIV – acted by blocking an enzyme that processed proteins that the virus needed for growth.
+Polymerase inhibitors work by blocking the enzyme that allow the virus to replicate its nucleic acid coding strand, while protease inhibitors - commonly used against HIV – acted by blocking an enzyme that processed proteins that the virus needed for growth.

-Chloroquine – best known for its use by travellers for protection against malaria, and dangerously touted by US President Donald Trump - was among the other possibilities, but scientists have stressed there's not yet any clinical evidence to show it was effective.
+Chloroquine – best known for its use by travellers for protection against malaria, and dangerously touted by US President Donald Trump - is among the other possibilities, but scientists have stressed there's not yet any clinical evidence to show it's effective.

 How can we help ourselves?

-The most obvious way to protect ourselves against Covid-19 was to avoid catching it in the first place, and thus practising good hygiene and social distancing.
+The most obvious way to protect ourselves against Covid-19 is to avoid catching it in the first place, by practising good hygiene and social distancing.

-As for helping our immune system, Le Gros said the basic tenets of good health applied: a well-balanced, nutritious diet and plenty of exercise.
+As for helping our immune system, Le Gros said the basic tenets of good health apply: a well-balanced, nutritious diet and plenty of exercise.

 "If you think back to Captain Cook and the Endeavour, his sailors were getting scurvy and dying with horrible, black boils everywhere, simply because their immune systems were giving out because they weren't getting enough vitamins," he said.